brookingcharlie/spark-vm/README.md

     vagrant plugin install vagrant-cachier

-Note that the provioner script will download binary packages (e.g. Spark) to the `./cache` directory on your host.
+Note that the provisioner script will download binary packages (e.g. Spark) to the `./cache` directory on your host.
 This is done to avoid repeated downloads in a similar way to how vagrant-cachier works for Linux packages.
 In particular, it avoids you downloading the 270+ MB Spark distribution every build!